ansible/ansible-runner-service/README.md

 versions of packages like flask that may not work correctly.

 ### Package Dependencies
+- Python 3.5 or above
-- pyOpenSSL  (python2-pyOpenSSL, python3-pyOpenSSL on Fedora, CentOS pyOpenSSL)
+- pyOpenSSL  (python3-pyOpenSSL on Fedora, CentOS pyOpenSSL)
 - ansible_runner 1.0.5 or above

 ## Installation